 In any case, a clog can easily be identified by a poor (or nonexistent) flow of vapor through the mouthpiece.
-With a properly working cart, you should not have to strain or exhibit any great effort in order to create a good flow of vaping.
+With a properly working cart, you should not have to strain or exert any great effort to create a good flow of vaping.

 Of course, if your cart is expired, then it might exhibit some of these symptoms as well.
 However, unlike a clogged weed cart, an expired one can’t be brought back to life and should be replaced.